 - Daily visitors: The total number of unique devices that viewed your store in a day.

-- Views or Visitor: The number of unique pages (on average) viewed by a visitor on a daily basis.
+- Views or Visitor: The number of unique pages (on average) viewed by a visitor daily.

 - Sales: The total estimated sales that your products received from visitors within 14 days of their last visit.